MMaartenvanWilligen/seleniumGridTest/README.md

 When they are not on the Path go to [Set path](#Set path drivers)

 #### start test
-The start.sh file initializes the selenium grid and executes the test. (selenium grid needs java 8)
+The start.sh file initializes the selenium grid and executes the test.

 ``` command
 $ sudo sh start.sh